-An important subroutine in our algorithm is a procedure for solving the \emph{source detection} problem \cite{LenzenP_podc13} in which we want to find the $\sigma$ nearest ``sources'' in a set $S$ for every node $u$, given that they are of distance at most $ \gamma $ from $u$.
-Ties are broken lexicographically.
-The following definition if from~\cite{LenzenP14a-distance}
+An important subroutine in our algorithm is a procedure for solving the \emph{source detection} problem \cite{LenzenP_podc13} in which we want to find the $\sigma$ nearest ``sources'' in a set $S$ for every node~$u$, given that $ u $ is at distance at most $ \gamma $ from them.
+Ties are broken by ID.
+The following definition is from~\cite{LenzenP14a-distance}.